When to use Teams

 A Front account can contain many Teams.
 A Team is a distinct workspace within Front.
 Team members can have access to multiple Teams and can manage inboxes across each of them.

 Teams are distinct entities in Front.
 Each Team manages their own channels, canned responses, channels, tags, contacts, and analytics and do not have access to those of other Teams.
-Members of multiple Teams can toggle between them, but otherwise users will only see their Team’s workspace.
+Members of multiple Teams can toggle between them, but otherwise users will only see their own Team’s workspace.

 When should you use Teams?